justinjoco/python-tutorial/docs/basics/exceptions.md

 ```
 Then, standard output would show `Finally clause here` followed by the `Exception`.

-There are other complexities involving this block, but that's out of the scope of this tutorial.
+There are other complexities involving this `finally` block, but that's out of the scope of this tutorial.